deyinjia/deyinjia.github.io/research.md

 ## Working Papers

-- [The Impact of Pension Reform on Households’ Educational Investment](file/JMP-DeyinJIA.pdf) (with Sun Wei and Xuejie Yi)
+- [Examining the Effects of Pension Reform on Families' Investment in Education - Evidence from China](file/JMP-DeyinJIA.pdf) (with Wei Sun and Xuejie Yi)
 <!---    - Abstract -->

 - Does Affirmative Action Discourage Its Beneficiaries?
 Evidence from A Natural Experiment in Chinese College Admissions (with Kewei Zhang)